Sony and FromSoftware could collaborate on film adaptations of their games – Gamereactor-breakinglatest.news-Breaking Latest News

-PlayStation Productions es una de las mayores promesas en el modelo de negocio de Sony.
-Its film and TV production company has created works such as Uncharted, as well as Gran Turismo and Gran Turismo for Netflix and HBO Max.
-Horizon: Zero Dawn and The Last of Us series (see first trailer here).
+Game TV production is one of the newest areas of Sony’s business model.
+Its film and TV production company has created works such as Uncharted, as well as the Gran Turismo, Horizon: Zero Dawn series and The Last of Us series for Netflix and HBO Max.

 But now there may be a project on the table, not just a small one.
-This all stems from an agreement reached a few weeks ago, where Sony and Tencent took a large stake in FromSoftware, a Japanese studio known for action RPGs such as Sekiro, Bloodborne (currently a PS4 exclusive), Demon’s Souls, The Dark Souls trilogy and the latest big hit, Elden Ring.
-New possibilities appear to have been addressed in this deal to solidify the partnership between Sony and FromSoft to take their IP beyond video games.
+This all stems from an agreement reached a few weeks ago, with Sony and Tencent taking a substantial stake in FromSoftware, a Japanese studio known for action RPGs such as Sekiro, Bloodborne (currently a PS4 exclusive), Demon’s Souls, The Dark Souls trilogy and the latest big hit Elden Ring.
+New possibilities appear to have been addressed in this deal to solidify the partnership between Sony and FromSoftware to take their IP beyond video games.

 “PlayStation studio head Hermen Hulstsaid in an interview with Reuters.
 In that interview, when the studio’s investment theme came up, Hulst said: